FlorianTseng/FlorianTseng.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: Spatial-Temporal Context Model for Remote Sensing Imagery Compression (STCM) is accepted by ACM MM 2024.
 - *2024.05*: DeepLight is accepted by IJCAI 2024 (Special Track on AI and Social Good).
 - *2024.02*: Ref-Diff is accepted by CVPR 2024.